-Instantly improve your next TV dinner: After cooking, add fresh herbs, a squeeze of citrus, and a drizzle of olive oil to transform any frozen entree.
-And to ensure your meal is a healthy pick, steer clear of these The 48 Worst Frozen Foods in America.
+Instantly improve your next TV dinner: After cooking, add fresh herbs, a squeeze of citrus, and a drizzle of olive oil to transform any frozen entrée.
+And to ensure your meal is a healthy pick, steer clear of The 100 Worst Frozen Foods in America.

-Same with peaches, potatoes (one of these 8 Best Fat Burning Foods, onions, bread, garlic, and coffee.
+The same goes for peaches, potatoes, onions, bread, unpeeled garlic, and coffee.
 Cold temperatures compromise the flavor and texture of these staples.

 Ingredients aren't set in stone.
 Mushrooms can stand in for eggplant if that's what you have.
 Don't want to spend $3 on a bunch of celery just to use a single rib?
 Omit it.
-You like pork chops more than chicken breast?
+Do you like pork chops more than chicken breast?
 Switch it.
-Point is, if you understand the basic techniques and know what tastes good together, the possibility for creation in the kitchen is infinite.
+The point is, if you understand the basic techniques and know what tastes good together, the possibility for creation in the kitchen is infinite.

 Sure, sometimes you just need a tomato, but there are three great reasons to shop in season: It's cheaper, it tastes better, and it's better for you (and the planet).